HANDS-ON SHAFE – HANDS-ON TRAINING AND TOOLS ON SMART HEALTHY AGE-FRIENDLY ENVIRONMENTS

 - Training materials for trainers

-- Module 1 – Basic information about health and wellbeing
+- Training Unit 1 – Basic information on health and wellbeing

 - Definition of user- and location-centred services and products on health and wellbeing to achieve SHAFE